-In such a way I can get an estimate of H from the acf(1) (what of course implies the acf computation).
+In such a way I can get an estimate (a very raw estimate, may be an upper limit, due to the use of j=1) of H from the acf(1) -what of course implies the acf computation.
 I need to note acf is a positive function between 0 and 1; if a numerical procedure produces a negative values for acf(1), equation (4) gives an indefinite result (NaN, not a number).
 We can assume negative results as fluctuations around zero and assign to them an average zero-value, so equation (4) gives H=0.5 (i.e. uncorrelated data).

 In what follows, I will define a procedure that, hopefully, reduces or cancels the persistence in a climate variable and apply spectral analysis to the “corrected” dataset (i.e. the one at reduced/null persistence).
 The last operation implies the “corrected” data will conserve the information content of the original data (or, at least, the spectral information): I am not able to prove such an hypothesis in a general case, so, after the first example, I’ll apply the same procedure to several datasets in order to verify for any single situation the so-called conservation of the (spectral) information content after a transformation.

 The first example where I apply the above mentioned procedure is the annual average anomaly of NOAA global (earth+ocen) temperature.
 I own data from 2011 through 2017 and show here the 2017 ones.

 Computing the acf and the Hurst exponent via equation (4) gives a Hobs=0.975, a large value implying a strong persistence (autocorrelation) among the data.

 An article by Roman Mureka at WUWT shows that the differences between successive values of a dataset can reduce dependence (his words are: